 To set up a webhook in Vector, you’ll configure three core pieces:

-1. Endpoint URLWhere should we spit the data?
+1. Endpoint URL — Where should we send the data?

-This is the destination where you want Vector to send data — such as:
+This is the destination where you want Vector to send information — such as:

 You control this URL — it can be anything that listens for incoming POST requests.